-Edward F. Davis is the President and CEO of Edward Davis, LLC, a business strategy and security services firm.
+Edward F. Davis is the President and CEO of The Edward Davis Company, a business strategy and security services firm.
 Davis has brought together a team of security and technology solutions experts including former federal, state, local law enforcement, military officials, researchers and attorneys with direct personal connections to esteemed academic institutions, national and international governing and intelligence entities.
 The Davis team lends their expertise to crisis response, risk management, site assessments, facility security design, audit and compliance, thought leadership and policy, government consulting, cyber/IoT mitigation and management and product strategy.

 Davis has been in law enforcement for 35 years.
 He served as the Police Commissioner of the City of Boston from December 2006 until October 2013.
 He administered 6 world championship celebrations and led the highly successful response to the Boston Marathon bombing.
 Prior to that, Davis was the Superintendent of the Lowell Police Department, a position he held for 12 years and one he rose to after starting out as a patrol officer in 1978.
 He comes from a police family, which has allowed him to better understand the needs of police officers and the communities they serve.
 He is a recognized expert in crisis management and community policing.
 He brings with him a strong record of interagency collaboration and a broad range of local, state, national and international experience in law enforcement and public safety.

 Commissioner Davis has also worked internationally on police issues in Singapore, London, Northern Ireland, Jordan and Israel.
 Commissioner Davis served on the Police Executive Research Forum’s (PERF) Board of Directors and was a founding member and first President of the Massachusetts Major City Chiefs Association.